 Read more: How to Cycle With Kids

-It rolls on 24″ wheels, comes with 7 gears, and also features front and rear V brakes.
-The front handlebar is locked, so the steering is done by the rider in the back who also controls shifting and braking.
+The tandem bike add-on rolls on a 20″ wheel and comes with 7 gears.
+The front handlebar is locked, so the steering is done by the rider in the front.

 Best Removable Tandem Add-On